 In addition, where applicable, legislation that regulates the medium by which the advertisement is capable of being publically viewed, such as the Broadcasting Services Act 1992 (Cth) (BSA), establishes the framework by which Australian television and radio stations are licensed and includes advertising restrictions which apply to these licensees.

 Responsibility for the regulation and control of gambling is a Federal, State and Territory matter.
 It is best to contact the licensing body in your State or Territory for information about regulations relating to advertising of gambling products.

 Under the IGA, the Federal Parliament established a regulatory framework which makes it an offence to provide certain interactive gambling services to a customer physically present in Australia (other than wagering and lotteries).
 The IGA includes a complaints process which is administered by the Australian Communications and Media Authority (ACMA).

 Complaints about gambling advertising

-Complaints in relation to the IGA about content hosted in Australia will be referred to the Australian Federal Police.
-Complaints about interactive gambling content hosted outside Australia will be investigated by the ACMA and, if the content concerned is found to be prohibited, the ACMA will notify the content to the makers of internet content filter software.
+Complaints in relation to the Interactive Gambling Act 2001(Cth) (IGA) about content hosted in Australia should be referred to the Australian Federal Police.
+Complaints about interactive gambling content hosted outside Australia are investigated by the ACMA and, if the content concerned is found to be prohibited, the ACMA will notify the content to the makers of internet content filter software.

 If you believe that a prohibited gambling service on the internet is offering services to customers in Australia, you can register a complaint with the ACMA.
 Complaints are to be made in writing and may be lodged using the online complaint form available at the ACMA's website.